Annuar Ayub

-Datuk Anwar Ayuub @ Annuar Ayub (also known as Datuk Annuar Ayub Aman, abbreviation AAA; born 29 August 1961) is a Malaysian politician who has served as Member of Sabah State Legislative Assembly (MLA) for Liawan since September 2020.
+Annuar bin Ayub (also known as Annuar Ayub Aman, abbreviation AAA; born 29 August 1961) is a Malaysian politician who has served as Member of Sabah State Legislative Assembly (MLA) for Liawan since September 2020.
 He is a member of the Homeland Solidarity Party (STAR) a component party of the Gabungan Rakyat Sabah (GRS) and formerly Perikatan Nasional (PN) coalitions He has served as a STAR Vice President since 2016.

 Political career

 Annuar Ayub started his political career by joining STAR Party on 18 December 2018.
 He has become a key member of Sabah STAR Party because of the contributions he has given to people around Keningau, especially in his own state constituency of Liawan.
 In 2020, he became a Member of the Sabah State Legislative Assembly for the Liawan constituency (representing GRS-STAR), defeating the incumbent, Rasinin Kautis and as a result of his electoral victory, he was appointed as the Vice President of Sabah STAR Party representing the Muslim Bumiputera quota.